top of page

 Juan Korkie is a Clinical Psychologist with more than two decades of experience working with individuals, couples, and families across South Africa, the United Kingdom, and the United Arab Emirates.
 He is licensed to practise in all three countries and works primarily with relational distress that has become repetitive, entrenched, or difficult to shift through insight alone.

-This work developed through sustained engagement with couples for whom traditional approaches had stalled.
-His writing and teaching centre on making the invisible structure of relationships visible — the recurring patterns that quietly govern how partners speak, react, protect themselves, and miss each other.
-He is concerned with bridging clinical theory and lived relational experience, and with translating complex psychological ideas into work that is usable, grounded, and emotionally real.
+His approach developed through sustained engagement with couples for whom traditional methods had stalled.
+His writing and teaching focus on making the structure of relationships visible in real time, the recurring patterns that shape how partners speak, react, protect themselves, and miss each other.
+He is concerned with bridging clinical theory and lived experience, translating complex ideas into work that is direct, usable, and grounded in what actually happens between people.

 eb9c86cb59aa1807ac800c40ce560f99.png